Protein Powder Recalls & Lawsuits: 2025–2026 Tracker (FDA + Class Actions)

 Less common than most people assume.
 Given that tens of millions of Americans use protein supplements regularly, formal FDA recalls are relatively infrequent.
 When they do happen, they are most often Class I allergen mislabeling issues — serious for allergy sufferers, but not a risk to the general population.

-Q: Can I still buy a brand even if one of their products was recalled?
+Q: Can I still buy a brand even if one of their products was recalled or sued?

-Generally yes, as long as you are not buying the specific recalled lot.
-A single-lot recall reflects a quality control failure in one production run — not necessarily a systemic problem with the brand.
-That said, a recall should factor into how you evaluate a brand's quality control standards.
+Generally yes, as long as you are not buying a specific recalled lot.
+A single-lot recall reflects a quality control failure in one production run.
+A lawsuit is an unproven allegation.
+Both should factor into how you evaluate a brand's quality standards.
 For broader brand safety evaluations, see our brand safety rankings.

 Q: What should I do if I've already consumed a recalled protein powder?